 Shooting Stars

 If you wait, you might catch a meteor.
-They appear perhaps once every forty seconds—rare enough to be a gift, common enough that patience is rewarded.
+They appear perhaps once every couple of minutes—rare enough to be a gift, common enough that patience is rewarded.
 Each one traces a unique path, fading as it burns through our thin atmosphere.

 Aurora Borealis